- Explore CGIS Programs

-CGIS recommends that students start the process early, discussing options with CGIS advisors who can help students find a program that works best for their needs.
-The Services for Students with Disabilities (SSD) office is also available to help students know how the accommodations they receive at UM might be secured for their international experience.
+CGIS recommends that students start the process early, discussing options with CGIS advisors, who can help students find a program that works best for their needs.
+Once students know which program they plan to travel on, they should contact the Services for Students with Disabilities (SSD) office to work through accommodations needs for their time studying abroad.

 Please note that accommodations may not transfer abroad, as different countries have different laws regarding access and accommodations.
-Making arrangements for accommodations is the personal responsibility of the student, although CGIS and SSD are available for guidance and assistance.
-Interested students should consult with SSD, the CGIS Health and Safety Advisor, and the host institution abroad to assess their needs and the accommodation possibilities.
-It is best for students to identify several programs that meet their academic interests since many CGIS locations will have different types of accessibility.
+Making arrangements for accommodations is the personal responsibility of the student, and should be done with the assistance of SSD.

 Important Note: Need for accommodations is never a criterion for selection or admission to a program.

-If a student hopes to use their accommodations abroad, they must obtain an advocacy letter—known as a Verified Individualized Services and Accommodations (VISA) form—from SSD.
+If a student hopes to use their accommodations abroad, they must meet with their SSD coordinator and create a joint accommodations plan called the Disability Accommodations Abroad Form.
 Students then submit a copy of this to their on-site program coordinator.
 Program coordinators vary by location, so students should consult their CGIS advisor if unsure whom to share the information with.
-To learn more about this process, read our Disability Accommodations Handout.
+To learn more about this process, check out the process chart below.